 Step 2 – Agree terms with the client

 Once you’re reasonably sure there’s a claim to be made, it’s time to agree terms with the client.
-There’s a lot involved in making an R&D claim on behalf of a client, so you need to be clear on expectations.
+There’s a lot involved in making an R&D claim on behalf of a client, so you need to be clear on the expectations and responsibilities on both sides.

 Set out the deliverables, and the timeline, of the claim, so they understand what to expect, and what they’ll need to provide you.
 If you want more guidance on how to structure your service and designing your claims process, take a look at the following free resources: